 Foam rolling can help bring blood flow to inactive muscles, reduce stiffness, and mentally prepare you for your workout ahead.

-Before exercise, rolling will improve tissue elasticity, range of motion, and circulation.
-This could improve your mobility during your workout and protect you from injury.
+Rolling before exercise improves tissue elasticity, range of motion, and circulation.
+This could improve mobility during your workout and protect you from injury.

-While foam rolling after training prevents muscle soreness, it helps reduce it by bringing healing blood flow to the working muscles and bringing your heart rate down.
+While foam rolling after training prevents muscle soreness, it also helps reduce it by bringing healing blood flow to the working muscles and lowering your heart rate.

 3. Post-Workout

-Foam rolling is an effective tool for post-workout recovery, so foam rolling the day after a heavy workout to help reduce soreness and speed up the recovery process.
+Foam rolling is an effective tool for post-workout recovery, so foam rolling the day after a heavy workout helps reduce soreness and speed up recovery.

 Foam rolling helps prevent the formation of myofascial adhesions while building new muscle.